Skip to main content

 FABHALTA delivered greater reductions in ARC vs C5is1

-Assessed between Day 126 and 168.1,7
+Assessed between Days 126 and 168.1,4

 Results at week 48.
-Patients who continued taking FABHALTA in the 24-week extension period of the APPLY trial achieved an adjusted mean decrease in ARC from baseline of -106.26 x 10^9/L. Patients who switched from a C5i to FABHALTA in the 24-week extension period of the APPLY trial achieved an adjusted mean decrease in ARC from baseline of -107.95 x 10^9/L.
+Patients who continued taking Fabhalta in the 24-week extension period of the Apply trial achieved an adjusted mean decrease in Arc from baseline of -106.26 x 10^9/L. Patients who switched from a C5i to Fabhalta in the 24-week extension period of the Apply trial achieved an adjusted mean decrease in Arc from baseline of -107.95 x 10^9/L.

-0.96 FABHALTA (N=62) baseline mean: 269 U/L vs. 0.97 C5is (eculizumab and ravulizumab) (N=35) baseline: 273 U/L.
+0.96 Fabhalta (N=62) baseline mean: 269 U/L vs. 0.97 C5is (eculizumab or ravulizumab) (N=35) baseline: 273 U/L.

-Assessed between Day 126 and 168.1,7
+Assessed between Days 126 and 168.1,4

 ADDITIONAL END POINT